How Dangerous is Benzodiazepine Withdrawal?

 • Stomach Issues

-More dangerous benzodiazepine withdrawal symptoms may include sleep disturbance, irritability, increased tension and anxiety, panic attacks, hand tremor, sweating, difficulty in concentration, dry heaving and nausea, some weight loss, palpitations, headache, muscular pain.
+More dangerous benzodiazepine withdrawal symptoms may include sleep disturbance, irritability, increased tension and anxiety, panic attacks, hand tremors, sweating, difficulty in concentration, dry heaving and nausea, some weight loss, palpitations, headache, and muscular pain.
 If you or your loved one are experiencing these or any other dangerous benzo withdrawal symptoms, it’s imperative that you get help from a qualified expert so they can help you overcome your dependency and any co-occurring health issues you might be experiencing.

 Treatment for Benzo Withdrawal